WestCoastInformatics/Snomed-In-5-Minutes/curl-examples/snomed-in-5-min-curl.md

 The following examples can be types into the command line of any terminal that has cURL and python configured.
 It should work by without requiring any installation in Unix/Linx/BSD and Apple OS X systems.

+### Searching for a query strings

+Searching for "heart attack":

+`
+curl --silent "http://browser.ihtsdotools.org/api/snomed/en-edition/v20160131/descriptions?query=heart%20attack&limit=50&searchMode=partialMatching&lang=english&statusFilter=activeOnly&skipTo=0&returnLimit=100&normalize=true" | python -c "import json,sys;obj=json.load(sys.stdin);print obj['details']['total'];"
+`

+This command will obtain a json response from the server, parse it, and display the property "total" in the "details", this represents the number of descriptions that match with our search query.

+Output:

+`
+13
+`

+Same API call, but now we display the first match FSN:

+`
+curl --silent "http://browser.ihtsdotools.org/api/snomed/en-edition/v20160131/descriptions?query=heart%20attack&limit=50&searchMode=partialMatching&lang=english&statusFilter=activeOnly&skipTo=0&returnLimit=100&normalize=true" | python -c "import json,sys;obj=json.load(sys.stdin);print obj['matches'][0]['fsn'];"
+`

+Output:

+`
+Myocardial infarction (disorder)
+`

+Searching for the keyword "heart", but only in the "procedure" hierarchy, this is specified in the query parameter `&semanticFilter=procedure`:

+`
+curl --silent "http://browser.ihtsdotools.org/api/snomed/en-edition/v20160131/descriptions?query=heart&limit=50&searchMode=partialMatching&lang=english&statusFilter=activeOnly&skipTo=0&returnLimit=100&semanticFilter=procedure&normalize=true" | python -c "import json,sys;obj=json.load(sys.stdin);print obj['details']['total'];"
+`

+This command will obtain a json response from the server, parse it, and display the property "total" in the "details", this represents the number of descriptions that match with our search query.

+Output:

+`
+746
+`

+### Searching for a description by descriptionId
+When searching by description id the "matches" property contains only one element, matching the provided identifier:

+`
+curl --silent "http://browser.ihtsdotools.org/api/snomed/en-edition/v20160131/descriptions/679406011" | python -c "import json,sys;obj=json.load(sys.stdin);print obj['matches'][0]['term'];"
+`

+Output:

+`
+Methylphenyltetrahydropyridine (substance)
+`

+### Retrieving concept information by conceptId

+The API call will retrieve the complete concept information for the provided conceptId.

+`
+curl --silent http://browser.ihtsdotools.org/api/snomed/en-edition/v20160131/concepts/109152007 | python -c "import json,sys;obj=json.load(sys.stdin);print obj['fsn'];"
+`

+Output:

+`
+Bilirubin test kit (substance)
+`

+"Bilirubin test kit (substance)" is the Fully Specified Name for this concept, contained in the "fsn" property.

 ### Getting full concept details into a local .json file

 `